Chimpanzee: Group structure

 Males maintain and improve their social ranks by forming coalitions, which have been characterised as "exploitative" and based on an individual's influence in agonistic interactions.
 Being in a coalition allows males to dominate a third individual when they could not by themselves, as politically apt chimpanzees can exert power over aggressive interactions regardless of their rank.
 Coalitions can also give an individual male the confidence to challenge a dominant or larger male.
 The more allies a male has, the better his chance of becoming dominant.
 However, most changes in hierarchical rank are caused by dyadic interactions.
 Chimpanzee alliances can be very fickle, and one member may suddenly turn on another if it is to his advantage.

 Low-ranking males frequently switch sides in disputes between more dominant individuals.
 Low-ranking males benefit from an unstable hierarchy and often find increased sexual opportunities if a dispute or conflict occurs.
 In addition, conflicts between dominant males cause them to focus on each other rather than the lower-ranking males.
 Social hierarchies among adult females tend to be weaker.
 Nevertheless, the status of an adult female may be important for her offspring.
 Females in Taï have also been recorded to form alliances.
 While chimpanzee social structure is often referred to as patriarchal, it is not entirely unheard of for females to forge coalitions against males.
 There is also at least one recorded case of females securing a dominant position over males in their respective troop, albeit in a captive environment.
 Social grooming appears to be important in the formation and maintenance of coalitions.
 It is more common among adult males than either between adult females or between males and females.

 Chimpanzees have been described as highly territorial and will frequently kill other chimpanzees, although Margaret Power wrote in her 1991 book The Egalitarians that the field studies from which the aggressive data came, Gombe and Mahale, used artificial feeding systems that increased aggression in the chimpanzee populations studied.
 Thus, the behaviour may not reflect innate characteristics of the species as a whole.
 In the years following her artificial feeding conditions at Gombe, Jane Goodall described groups of male chimpanzees patrolling the borders of their territory, brutally attacking chimpanzees that had split off from the Gombe group.
 A study published in 2010 found that the chimpanzees wage wars over territory, not mates.
 Patrols from smaller groups are more likely to avoid contact with their neighbours.
 Patrols from large groups even take over a smaller group's territory, gaining access to more resources, food, and females.
 While it was traditionally accepted that only female chimpanzees immigrate and males remain in their natal troop for life, there are confirmed cases of adult males safely integrating themselves into new communities among West African chimpanzees, suggesting they are less territorial than other subspecies.
+West African chimpanzee males are also less aggressive with female chimpanzees in general.